-The centre was warm, clean and comfortable.
-Each resident had their own bedroom and had decorated it to their taste, with personal belongings and photographs etc. The residents said they felt safe and happy in their home.
+The centre was a new building and was very modern, clean and comfortable.
+Each resident had their own bedroom and had decorated it to their taste, with personal belongings and photographs etc. The residents said they felt safe in their home and much preferred it to their previous house.